-Employees who wish to review the employee's files at the College and in the presence of a College official should contact the Office of Human Resources.
+Employees who wish to review the employee's files at the College and in the presence of a College official should contact the Office of Human Resources prior to date of termination.
+The employee can take notes of what the employee file contains, but no copies will be made, unless the employee's signature is on the document.

-Relevant Policy or Procedure(s): 1430 - Employee Record Confidentiality and
+Relevant Policy or Procedure(s): 1430 - Employee Record Confidentiality and Protection revision);

-Protection